 A number of noted members have published work independently of the Society, Pauline Hemery (now Pauline Hamilton-Leggett), Alan Rowe, Tom Greeves, Elisabeth Stanbrook and Jenny Sanders to name a few, but we as members of the society have gained much by association with their efforts.

-Talks are normally held on the 3rd Tuesday of each month at Meavy Parish Hall.
+Talks are held on the 3rd Tuesday of each month at Meavy Parish Hall.
 Outdoor visits and walks take place in the summer at various locations in the area.
-Due to the Covid-19 restrictions, all meetings and walks have been postponed until further notice.

 The journal is published periodically depending on contributions from members.